SoftwareAG/webmethods-b2b-examples/c8y-wmio-hybrid-b2b-create-edi850/README.md

-# Expose B2B Cloud for AS2 partners to exchange EDI messages

-B2B Cloud can be exposed as an AS2 over HTTP channel and used to exchange EDI messages with Partners.
-This usecase is common for all Partners who has capability of exchanging EDI messages over AS2 which is a very popular protocol for EDI.
+# Send a Purchase Order EDI 850 based on Alarm from Cumulocity

+This examples highlights that how an Alarm generated using cumulocity platform can be easily converted to an EDI document and send to Enterprise partner for further processing.
+In this example cumulocity is monitoring a Tank and reporting content level back.
+There is a Smart Rule which is constantly looking at Tank Level and raises an alarm as soon as content goes below critical level.
+Once the alarm is raised, a workflow is triggered on wm.io platform which intern create an EDI 850 document and route document to Partner via B2B cloud.
+Lot of manufacturer are moving into continue manufacturing model, using a setup like this can help them achieve continue manufacturing very well.

-Contributors: Shashank Patel, Mangat Rai & Chaitanya Jadcherla
+Contributors: Shashank Patel, Mangat Rai

 ## Prerequisites
-1. You need Software AG webmethods.io B2B cloud tenant and webmethods.io integration cloud tenant.
+1. You need Software AG webmethods.io B2B cloud tenant, webmethods.io integration cloud tenant and cumulocity cloud tenant.
+This tutorial assume that you already have a device connected with cumulocity platform and have smart rule created to raise alarm on Tank Level.

 If you don't have one; sign up for free 30 trial tenant at [Software AG B2B](https://signup.softwareag.cloud/#/?product=b2b)

 ![](images/B2BLandingPage.png)